raigon44/Veeam-Python-Task/README.md

 - The code uses a `ThreadPoolExecutor` to manage concurrent file copying for efficiency.

 - It calculates MD5 hashes to determine if files have been modified since the last synchronization.

+- It used `shutil` python package to peform the copying of file, which is designed to work accross different platforms and operating systems.
+Additionally, it preserves various metadata associated with a file.

 - Directories and files present in the source but not in the replica folder are created, and unwanted directories and files in the replica folder are removed.